xapian/xapian-docsprint/howtos/boolean_filters.rst

 How to filter search results
 ============================

-.. todo:: point out that lowercasing by TermGenerator or similar will prevent
-          unexpected matching of prefixes terms by "real" words in the source data

 In our earlier discussion of building an index of museum catalog data, we showed how to index text from the title and description fields with separate prefixes, allowing searches to be performed across just one of